ThiPauli/Super_nintendo_analysis/README.md

 ![](images/history_japan_1990.png)

 ## Conclusions
+* The structure of the table from Wikipedia page (HTML document) is missing some table data, so it had to insert manually some items.
 * The first game released in Japan was in November 1990 and the last one was in November 2000.
 * Japan released more games.
 * The peak of releasing was in 1994 for both Japan and North America.